 Electric Vehicle (EV) Infrastructure Bond Authorization

-Interlocal entities, such as counties, local districts, and military installations, are authorized to issue bonds for EV charging infrastructure.
+Interlocal entities, such as counties, local districts, and military installations, are authorized to issue bonds for facilities or improvements, including EV charging infrastructure.
 EV charging infrastructure is defined as any permanent equipment on commercial or industrial property that charges or stores energy for delivery to EVs.

 Electric Vehicle (EV) Plan

 The Utah Department of Transportation (UDOT) must lead state agencies in the creation of a statewide EV plan to provide EV charging station facilities along certain state highways at distances no greater than every 50 miles.
-EV charging station locations must be determined by June 30, 2021, and installed by December 31, 2025.
+EV charging station locations must be installed by December 31, 2025.
 In August 2021, UDOT published the Utah Statewide Electric Vehicle Charging Network Plan.

 (Reference Utah Code 72-1-216)